Raspberry Almond Cheesecake

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in the Triple Sec, extract and salt.
 Add eggs; beat on low speed just until combined.

 - Remove 1 cup batter to a small bowl; stir in spreadable fruit and extract until well blended.
 Pour plain batter over crust.
 Drop raspberry batter by tablespoons over plain batter; spread evenly.
 Place springform pan in a large baking pan; add 1 in. of hot water to larger pan.

-- Bake at 325° for 50-60 minutes or until almost set and top appears dull.
+- Bake at 325° until almost set and top appears dull, 50-60 minutes.
 Remove springform pan from water bath.
 Let stand for 5 minutes.